awsdocs/aws-single-sign-on-user-guide/doc_source/connectawsad.md

-# Connect IAM Identity Center to an AWS Managed Microsoft AD directory<a name="connectawsad"></a>
+# Connect a directory in AWS Managed Microsoft AD to IAM Identity Center<a name="connectawsad"></a>

-Use the following procedure to connect an AWS Managed Microsoft AD directory that is managed by AWS Directory Service to IAM Identity Center\.
+Use the following procedure to connect a directory in AWS Managed Microsoft AD that is managed by AWS Directory Service to IAM Identity Center\.

-**To connect IAM Identity Center to AWS Managed Microsoft AD**
+**To connect AWS Managed Microsoft AD to IAM Identity Center**

 1. Open the [IAM Identity Center console](https://console.aws.amazon.com/singlesignon)\.
 **Note**